ikb-a/curious-case/trove/README.md

     python one_time_setup/download_hf_files.py
     ```

-2. Download the singularity file `trove_sing_v4.sif` from this link [COMING SOON!], and place it in this directory.
+2. Download the singularity file `trove_sing_v4.sif` from [this link](https://drive.google.com/file/d/1wLgv7t9a30oT9I2XHwT7XAc-PsI9m7L-/view?usp=sharing), and place it in this directory.

 2. Go into [exec_baseline_trove.sh](exec_baseline_trove.sh) and [exec_ablated_trove.sh](exec_ablated_trove.sh).
 Edit the environment variables in the header:
     - EXPERIMENT_NAME: The name for this experiment.
 A subfolder with this name will be created to store the experiment results.